IsWladi/Gittory/README.md

     dependencies = {
         {"rcarriga/nvim-notify"}, -- optional
-        {"j-hui/fidget.nvim"} -- optional
     },
-    config = true,

     opts = { -- you can omit this, is the default atStartUp = true, -- If you want to initialize Gittory when Neovim starts

           notifySettings = {
             enabled = true, -- This flag enables the notification system, allowing Gittory to send alerts about its operational status changes.

-            -- you can change the order of priority for the plugins or remove those you don't use.
+            -- rcarriga/nvim-notify serves as the default notification plugin.
+However, alternative plugins can be used, provided they include the <plugin-name>.notify(message) method.            -- you can change the order of priority for the plugins or remove those you don't use.
-            -- These are the available options.
-If you prefer a different notification plugin, please let me know by creating an issue.
             -- If one of the specified notification plugins is not installed, the next one in the list will be used.
             -- "print" is the native notification plugin for Neovim; it will print messages to the command line.
             -- The "print" string is included for clarity.
-If removed, 'print' will still be used if the other specified plugins are not installed. availableNotifyPlugins =  {"notify", "fidget", "print"}
+If removed, 'print' will still be used if the other specified plugins are not installed. availableNotifyPlugins =  {"notify", "print"} -- for example; you can use "fidget" instead of "notify" }
-          }
     },
   }